gouwsxander/bash-style-guide/README.md

 -------

 This guide will try to be as objective as possible, providing reasoning for why certain decisions were made.
-For choices that are purely aesthetic (and may not be universally agreeable) they will exist in the `Aesthetics` section below.
+Choices that are purely aesthetic (and may not be universally agreeable) will exist in the `Aesthetics` section below.

 Though good style alone won't ensure that your scripts are free from error, it